readingcapital/readingcapital.github.io/volume-2/index.md

 ### Chapter 9: The Overall Turnover of the Capital Advanced.
 Turnover Cycles ###

-Fixed and fluid (=circulation) capital parts of productive capital turn over differently.
+Fixed and fluid (=circulation) capital parts of capital turn over differently.
 Furthermore, different parts of fixed capital have different turnover times.

-1. Capital is one sum of value that continously produces its own surplus.
+1. Capital is one sum of value that continuously produces its own surplus.
    However, in its material form (as means of production) this identity is not expressed.
 To express this identity the average turnover time of its components is taken to express the *overall turnover* of capital.